General Bar Exam Information

 Prior to admission to the bar, an applicant must complete the Moral Character application process.
 The California Bar takes a minimum of six months to process and approve Moral Character applications.
 The bar recommends that applicants file between eight and ten months before the exam.
 This application involves extensive preparation and time as information regarding school, employment, and residence going back to high school may be required.
 Failure to file your application in a timely manner will delay your admission to practice law.

 Accommodations on the Bar Exam

 Student applying for accommodations on the bar exam due to physical, mental, or chronic illness disabilities should make their requests well in advance.
 Receiving accommodations as an undergrad or law student does not guarantee accommodations on the bar exam.
-Please see the director of Student Services for further information.
+Please see Kyle Kate Dudley, Assistant Director of Student Services for Accessible Education, for further information.